 the Vice Dean, PGME.

-If the safety issue raised is not resolved at the local level, it must be reported to the Director, Resident Wellness who will investigate and may re-direct the issue to the relevant hospital medical education office or University office for resolution.
-The resident/faculty member bringing the incident forward will receive a response within 10 days outlining how the complaint was handled or if it will require further review.
+If the safety issue raised is not resolved at the local level, it must be reported to the appropriate decanal lead responsible for the educational program who will investigate and may re-direct the issue to the relevant hospital medical education office or University office for resolution.
+The trainee/faculty member bringing the incident forward will receive a response within 10 days outlining how the complaint was handled or if it will require further review.

-The Director, Resident Wellness will bring the issue to the hospital office responsible for safety and security, and may involve the University Community Safety Office, Faculty of Medicine Health and Safety Office for resolution or further consultation, and will report annually to the Postgraduate Medical Education Advisory Committee (PGMEAC) and the Hospital University Education Committee (HUEC) through the Vice-Dean, PGME.
+The appropriate decanal lead responsible for the educational program will bring the issue to the hospital office responsible for safety and security, and may involve the University Community Safety Office, Faculty of Medicine Health and Safety Office for resolution or further consultation.
+The Director, Resident Wellness will report on safety concerns semi-annually through the Associate Dean, PGME to the Postgraduate Medical Education Advisory Committee (PGMEAC) and the Hospital University Education Committee (HUEC) through the Vice-Dean, Post MD Education.

-Urgent resident safety issues will be brought to the attention of the Vice-Dean, PGME as well as to the relevant hospital VP Education/Hospital Medical Education Lead or as appropriate.
+Urgent trainee safety issues will be brought to the attention of the Vice-Dean, Post MD Education, Associate Dean, PGME, as well as to the relevant hospital VP Education/Hospital Medical Education Lead or as appropriate.

-The Director, Resident Wellness may at any time investigate and act upon health and safety systems issues that come to her/his attention by any means, including internal reviews, resident/faculty/staff reporting, or police/security intervention.
+The Director, Resident Wellness may at any time investigate and act upon health and safety systems issues that come to her/his attention by any means, including internal reviews, trainee/faculty/staff reporting, or police/security intervention.

 Trainees in breach of the occupational health policies of their training site are subject to the procedures by that site consistent with the requirements of the Occupational Health and Safety Act.
 If attempts to resolve the situation by internal protocols are not successful, it may be brought to the attention of the training site Medical Education Lead.